xBaseDigital/docs/pos/xbd-web-sdk-setup.md

 # Integrating checkout via Web SDK

-To integrate XBD Checkout into your store, follow these steps.
+To integrate RELM Checkout into your store, follow these steps.

 ## Prerequisites

-XBD will provide you with the following details necessary for order creation to function, which must be kept confidential on your side:
+RELM will provide you with the following details necessary for order creation to function, which must be kept confidential on your side:

 - [x] Pos Client ID
 - [x] Pos Client Secret